Member Organizations

 International Public Sector Accounting Standards

-The Ministry of Economy, in accordance with Federal Law No. 26 of 2019 on Public Finance Management, adopted accrual-basis IPSAS as issued by IPSASB for all public sector entities.
+The Ministry of Finance, in accordance with Federal Law No. 26 of 2019 on Public Finance Management, adopted accrual-basis IPSAS as issued by IPSASB for all public sector entities.

-The 2021 Handbook of International Public Sector Accounting Pronouncements is currently required for application, and the scope of the application of IPSAS covers (i) national government; (ii) regional government; (iii) state/provincial government; (iv) local government; (v) government ministries, departments, programs boards, commissions, agencies; and (vi) public sector social security funds, trusts, and statutory authorities.
+The current Handbook is required for application as issued by IPSASB, and the scope of the application of IPSAS covers (i) national government; (ii) regional government; (iii) state/provincial government; (iv) local government; (v) government ministries, departments, programs boards, commissions, agencies; and (vi) public sector social security funds, trusts, and statutory authorities.

 Current Status: Adopted